 Often just a little bit of basic care, such as restricting grazing or keeping scrub and trees under control, is all that is needed to keep a monument in good condition.

 Protecting Historic Monuments on Farmland offers good advice for farmers and other owners of monuments in rural settings.
-If you participate in a DARD agri-environment scheme you should be eligible for a payment towards looking after your monument, and your local Countryside Management Branch should be able to advise you on this.
+If you participate in a DAERA agri-environment scheme you should be eligible for a payment towards looking after your monument, and your local Countryside Management Branch should be able to advise you on this.

 Looking after masonry monuments